 We also worked to secure free nonprofit G Suite email for the organization to help workflow and streamline the domain hosting settings so that the Land Trust can organize all of their online assets between Google and Squarespace.

 Rackk and Ruin is a boutique jewelry studio of unique pieces, celebrated by both local customers and international retailers pioneered by my close friend, Molly Conant.
 Drawing inspiration from mixed metals and vintage elements, Molly fills the Rackk & Ruin studio and shop on Pine Street with an ever changing assortment of treasures and welcomes visitors.

 The site's requirements were to highlight the beauty of Rackk and Ruin's products, handle the volume of online sales that Molly experiences, incorporate automated shipping label production, and make the site unique to viewers.
 Molly's studio and jewelry exhibit a characteristic style and the site reflects her work and aesthetic.
-Soon, the site will expand to sell her vintage clothing in addition to the beautiful jewlery.
+Since launch, the site has expanded to sell her vintage clothing in addition to the beautiful jewlery.

 We also integrated email to Molly's domain so that her branding and communication presentation were in sync.

 ÆLDER/Hogstone is a restaurant on Orcas Island. ÆLDER is an ongoing investigation into the terroir of the Pacific Northwest islands.
-They offer three set tasting menus that explore our region and change as the Island and our farm dictate.
+They offer three set tasting menus that explore their region and change as the Island and their farm dictates.